Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Numerical results

 We also report in Figure~\ref{fig:triangle_k16_errors} the point-wise absolute error in the bulk of the triangle between the exact solution and the computed approximation, linearly interpolated on a triangular mesh for visualisation purposes.
 The \(L^{\infty}\)-norm of the error inside the triangle is of the same order of magnitude as the residual reported in Figure~\ref{fig:triangle_convergence_vs_M_k16_res}.
-When using evanescent plane waves, the error is of the order of machine precision.
-When the approximation set is made of propagative plane waves, the error is mainly concentrated on the boundary of the triangle.
+The error with EPWs is of the order of machine precision, whereas the error with PPWs is mainly concentrated on the boundary of the triangle.

 These results show the potential of the proposed numerical recipe for Trefftz methods and plane wave approximations.
-This is even more striking considering that the numerical recipe used to construct the approximations is not tuned for this specific triangular geometry (with the exception of the re-normalization).
+This is even more striking considering that the numerical recipe used to construct the approximations is not tuned for the triangular geometry, with the exception of the re-normalization.
 Better rules adapted to the underlying geometry might yield even more efficient approximation schemes and are the subject of ongoing investigations.